siuangie91/batch-renamer/README.md

 # Batch-renamer

-Simple node.js tool to batch rename files from one folder to another at the same level with a specified prefix.
+Simple node.js tool to batch rename files from one folder to another with a specified prefix.

 ## Usage